Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: Introduction

 \subsection{Asymptotic behaviors}

 One of our main results is that $\tr \eta_\infi(m)$ must be $\pm 2$.
-In other words, the holonomy along $m$ at $t = \infi$ corresponds to either (i) a parabolic matrix or (ii) the identity matrix in $\PSL(2, \C)$.
-We will describe, in both Cases (i) and (ii), the asymptotic behavior of $C_t$ from three different perspectives of $\CP^1$-structures: \begin{enumerate}[(A)] \item A holomorphic quadratic differential on a marked Riemann surface homeomorphic to $S$ ({\it Schwarzian parameters}). \item A hyperbolic structure on $S$ and a measured lamination, which induces an equivariant pleated surface $\H^2 \to \H^3$ ({\it Thurston parameters}). \item A developing map $f\col \til{S} \to \CP^1$ and a holonomy representation $\rho \col \pi_1(S) \to \PSL(2,\C)$. \end{enumerate}
+In other words, the holonomy along $m$ at $t = \infi$ corresponds to either (i) a parabolic element (which is not the identity) or (ii) the identity of $\PSL_2\C$.
+We will describe, in both Cases (i) and (ii), the asymptotic behavior of $C_t$ from three different perspectives of $\CP^1$-structures: \begin{enumerate}[(A)] \item A holomorphic quadratic differential on a marked Riemann surface homeomorphic to $S$ ({\it Schwarzian parameters}). \item A hyperbolic structure on $S$ and a measured lamination, which induces an equivariant pleated surface $\H^2 \to \H^3$ ({\it Thurston parameters}). \item A developing map $f\col \til{S} \to \CP^1$ and a holonomy representation $\rho \col \pi_1(S) \to \PSL_2\C$. ({\it Developing pair}) \end{enumerate}

-The residue of a meromorphic quadratic differential $q$ at a pole is the integral of $\pm \sqrt{q}$ around the pole, which is well-defined up to sign (see \cite{GuptaWolf19}).
+The {\it residue} of a meromorphic quadratic differential $q$ at a pole is the integral of $\pm \sqrt{q}$ around the pole, which is well-defined up to sign (see \cite{GuptaWolf19}).
 Given a pole of order two, letting $r$ be its residue, $q$ is expressed as $r^2 / z^{-2} dz^2$ for an appropriate parametrization in a neighborhood of the pole (see \cite[Theorem 6.3]{Strebel84QuadraticDifferentials}).

 Let $X$ be a nodal Riemann surface, and let $\mathring{X}$ be the smooth part of $X$.
 Then the {\it normalization $\ol{X}$ of $X$} is the smooth Riemann surface together with a continuous map $\xi\col \ol{X} \to X$ such that $\xi$ is a biholomorphic in $\xi^{-1}(\mathring{X})$ and for each node $p$ of $X$, $\xi^{-1}(p)$ consists of exactly two points.
-A {\it regular quadratic differential} on $X$ is a meromorphic quadratic differential $\bar{q}$ on $\ol{X}$ such that \begin{itemize} \item each point of $\bar{q}$ has an order at most two and it maps to a node of $X$, and \item if $z_1, z_2$ on $\ol{Z}$ map to the same node on $X$, then the residue around $z_1$ is equal to that of $z_2$ \end{itemize} (see \cite{Bers73Spaces_of_degenerating_Riemann_surfaces} \cite{Loftin_Zhang(19)}).
+A {\it regular quadratic differential} on $X$ is a meromorphic quadratic differential $\bar{q}$ on $\ol{X}$ such that \begin{itemize} \item every pole of $\bar{q}$ has an order at most two and it maps to a node of $X$, and \item if $z_1, z_2$ on $\ol{Z}$ map to the same node on $X$, then the residue around $z_1$ is equal to that of $z_2$ \end{itemize} (see \cite{Bers73Spaces_of_degenerating_Riemann_surfaces} \cite{Loftin_Zhang(19)}).